oschrenk/notes/node.md

 [V8](http://code.google.com/p/v8/) is a JavaScript Engine by Google.
 It does a very good Job of increasing JavaScripts performance by compiling it into machine code.
 V8 itself is written in C++ and so are most parts of node.js.

-Ryan Dahl saw the value in using JavaScript as a server side scripting language.
+[Ryan Dahl](http://tinyclouds.org/) saw the value in using JavaScript as a server side scripting language.
 He is very opnionated on how I/O should be done and node.js is his answer to the problems developers are faced when dealing with I/O.

 Currently most I/O code is blocking - meaning that a code block waits for some I/O to work finish before further execution.

 	var result = db.query("select ...")

 This wastes CPU cycles.
-We deal with this problem by writing multitreaded programs, so that other threads can take over, when one thread has to wait.
+Normally developers deal with this problem by writing multitreaded programs, so that other threads can take over, when one thread has to wait.
 Threads come with an overhead.
-Each thread costs memory and the context-switching between can be hard and time consuming.
-Projects like [nginx](http://nginx.org/), [Lighttp](http://www.lighttpd.net/), [Cherokke](http://www.cherokee-project.com/) are examples that the approach of a single-treaded event loop does work quite well.
+Each thread costs memory and the context-switching between them can be hard and time consuming.
+Projects like [nginx](http://nginx.org/), [Lighttp](http://www.lighttpd.net/), [Cherokke](http://www.cherokee-project.com/) are examples that the approach of a single-treaded event loop do work quite well.

 For Ryan Dahl _"threaded concurrency is a leaky abstraction"_.
 His propsosed solution is using an event loop and using non blocking I/O all the way down.
-JavaScript is a good candidate for this abstraction layer as its language and API specification has no notion of binary data or I/O and has some nice language features, such as closures.
+JavaScript is a good candidate for this abstraction layer as its language and API specification have no notion of binary data or I/O and offers some nice language features such as closures.
 In fact JavaScript was designed for using an event loop.
 On the user interface level you have events such as `onClick` to which you can bind a callback function.
 The culture of JavaScript is already geared towards evented programming.

-	var http = require('http');
-	http.createServer(function (req, res) {
-	  res.writeHead(200, {'Content-Type': 'text/plain'});
-	  res.end('Hello World\n');
-	}).listen(8124, "127.0.0.1");
-	console.log('Server running at http://127.0.0.1:8124/');

 `node.js` provides a _purely evented_, _non blocking infrastructure_ to script _highly concurrent_ programs.
 It's design goals are